 This will ensure that the OSSO group is notified when planned work is not completed to plan.

 Note: need to verify whether DMS can be configured for this functionality (Open Issue # 5).

+EDNAR FBR 26 (Release 2)

+The contents of the "Planner Feedback" field in the DMS Schedule must be passed to EDNAR.
+EDNAR must store the feedback against the NAR.

+See Open Issue 14.

-EDNAR FBR 63
+EDNAR FBR 63 (Release 2)

 If the DMS EDNAR interface fails to send a message it must try to send the message again.
 Messages must remain in the message queue until they are successfully sent.